Need Help? Call Now

 1-800-952-8444Posted on October 06, 2021

 At Weiss & Paarz, by focusing our practice area exclusively on medical negligence, we’ve developed unique expertise in a wide range of medical malpractice lawsuits.
 We have found that no matter the similarities across types of injuries, there are always many differences between medical malpractice claims by state.
-Cases ranging from catastrophic birth injury to a delayed or missed stroke diagnosis are always made up of different circumstances and impact individuals and their loved ones in unique, varied ways.
+Cases, including those involving catastrophic birth injury and requiring the expertise of birth injury attorneys, to a delayed or missed stroke diagnosis, are always made up of different circumstances and impact individuals and their loved ones in unique, varied ways.

 Despite the differences between each individual’s claims, similarities across medical malpractice suits are also common.
 Medical malpractice and/or negligence happens much more frequently than people realize.
 Many patients who are victims of preventable medical mistakes are fortunately not significantly impacted, such that filing a lawsuit does not make financial sense and would often take more of a toll on someone emotionally than putting the error behind them.
 Other victims of preventable medical errors are less lucky and their injuries resulting from medical malpractice create devastating blows to their health, their ability to earn income, and their families.
 To better understand medical malpractice and how it impacts Americans on a broader scale, we reviewed the recent history of medical malpractice claims in every state nationwide.